Masovian Railways

-Masovian Railways, in Polish Koleje Mazowieckie, is a regional rail operator in the Masovian Voivodeship of Poland.
+Masovian Railways (Koleje Mazowieckie; KMKOL) is a regional rail operator in the Masovian Voivodeship of Poland.

 History

-The company was founded in 2004 as a joint venture of the Masovian Voivodeship, with 51% shares, and the then government-owned PKP Przewozy Regionalne, with 49% shares, to handle local passenger traffic in the Voivodeship.
+The company was founded in 2004 as a joint venture of the Masovian Voivodeship, with 51% shares, and the then government-owned PKP Polregio, with 49% shares, to handle local passenger traffic in the Voivodeship.
 It started operating on 1 January 2005.
 Since the end of 2007 Masovian Railways has been fully owned by the Masovian Voivodeship.

+In November 2025, the Warsaw-Lublin rail line was the target of explosive sabotage during the Russia-Ukraine conflict.
+The rail was reportedly sabotaged to prevent resources from being given to Ukraine.